 Amazon Barcode Requirements

-Cover all existing barcodes except for Amazon’s barcode.
-Includes the UPC code, manufacturer’s barcodes, etc. You can cover barcodes up with white labels, a heat gun to peel labels off, or just put into a new box.
-Barcode must last a minimum of 24 months.
+When preparing your products to be sent into Amazon, make sure to cover all existing barcodes - except for Amazon’s barcode.
+This includes the UPC code, manufacturer’s barcodes, and any other identifier that might lead to confusion.
+You can cover barcodes up with white labels, use a heat gun to peel labels off, or simply put the products in a new box or package.
+Each barcode must last a minimum of 24 months.

 Each SKU requires its own barcode.
 Be careful to match every label to the right product, including color and size variations.
 Each variation needs its own unique barcode.